Kong/docs.konghq.com/.github/PULL_REQUEST_TEMPLATE.md

     review:copyedit: Request for writer review.
     review:general: Review for general accuracy and presentation.
 Does the doc work?
-Does it output correctly? review:tech: Request for technical review for a platform change.
+Does it output correctly? review:tech: Request for technical review for a docs platform change. review:sme: Request for review from an SME (engineer, PM, etc).

 At least one of these labels must be applied to a PR or the build will fail.
 -->